 Areas With a High Density of Electrical Components

-Chances of a fire or sparking increase dramatically when electrical components are crowded in a confined space like a wall.
+The chances of a fire or sparking increase dramatically when electrical components are crowded in a confined space like a wall.

 It’s important to use a high rating like CL3 or CL3R if possible to be certain that the cables will withstand fires and sparking.